|Operational detail pages|

 |Inactive modes||G10, S26, S11, G11, M03, F11|

 This operator, who is believed to be a Polish intelligence agency, is one of the major actors in the field of numbers stations on shortwave.
 It currently runs many active schedules of E11, S11a, F11, P03, and F03.

 In the early days, this operator ran a first (known) generation of numbers stations: G10 and S26.
 They both used the same voice format featuring musical call-ups.
 In the late 1970s, these stations ceased to transmit and were replaced by a new generation of stations, with an updated, similar but slightly different format, dropping the musical call-ups: voice stations in different languages E11, G11 and S11, and the morse station M03.
 In 1994, S11, which used voice samples in Polish, was replaced by a version using Russian instead, which eventually received the designator S11a.

-Around 2009-2010, a digital counterpart to the analog voice and morse stations was introduced: F11.
+Between 2008 and 2010, a digital counterpart to the analog voice and Morse stations appeared: F11.
 It is not operated as a different, independent station.
 Instead, it sends 10-15 minutes before the analog transmissions, sending the same traffic.
 Not all analog schedules have had an F11 counterpart.
-It is currently believed to operate as a legacy mode, having reduced its number of schedules from 17 at the end of 2014 to only 3 by the end of 2017.
-Schedules that used it were either stripped of their F11 counterparts, or shut down completely.
+It currently appears to operate as a legacy mode, having reduced its number of schedules from 17 at the end of 2014 to only 2 by the middle of 2018.
+Analog schedules that used it were either stripped of their F11 counterparts, or shut down completely.